-Launched in 2012, the G-Cloud framework has revolutionised how public sector departments access innovative IT solutions.
-By providing the UK Government the ability to procure services from approved cloud-based suppliers, IT costs have been driven down and efficiency increased.
+The G-Cloud framework has revolutionised how public sector departments access innovative cloud-based IT solutions.
+Launched in 2012 and now in its thirteenth iteration, it provides the UK Government and public sector with the ability to procure services from approved cloud-based suppliers.

 The platform has helped organisations sell and manage their business with UK Government in a more efficient manner.
 This is especially true for SME-type companies.

 What is Common Criteria and why is it important?

 From the Cloud Signature Consortium to eIDAS, international standards form the bedrock of Ascertia’s digital trust solutions.
 Common Criteria (CC) is another such example, an international standard for certifying computer security software and hardware.